Why your job ads attract the wrong people

 Let a 19-year-old stow away stay onboard after he was discovered mid voyage.

-But when the Endurance was crushed by ice and they were stranded for two years?
+But when the endurance was crushed by ice and they were stranded for two years?

 No one died.